2025 Boston College Eagles football team

-The 2025 Boston College Eagles football team represent Boston College as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-The Eagles are led by Bill O'Brien in his second season as their head coach.
-They play their home games at Alumni Stadium located in Chestnut Hill, Massachusetts.
+The 2025 Boston College Eagles football team represented Boston College as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+The Eagles were led by Bill O'Brien in his second season as their head coach.
+They played their home games at Alumni Stadium located in Chestnut Hill, Massachusetts.

+The Boston College Eagles drew an average home attendance of 41,090, the 54th-highest of all college football teams.